himanshuds2025/Data-Analyst-Portfolio/README.md

 # Himanshu Singh - Data Analyst Portfolio

 ## About
 Warm Greetings, I am Himanshu, a 3rd year BCA student specialising in Data Analytics.
 I have been focusing on creating meaningful Data Analyst projects based on real world problems and real world data.
-Day by day, I am derived to hone my professional skillset of technical tools and critical thinking.
+I am driven to continuously hone my professional skill set, strengthen my technical and analytical abilities and critical thinking.
 I am excited to bring my technical and analytical skills to the field of data analytics as an entry-level Data Analyst.

 My Resume in [pdf](https://github.com/himanshuds2025/Data-Analyst-Portfolio/blob/main/Resume/Updated%20Resume.pdf).